 Colin Wynn “Physiclee Fit”

-Physiclee Fit :- This team is made up of my husband, Colin Wynn, big sister (Lynn Clee – hence the team name), my nephew Tom and his fiancée Lucy.
+Physiclee Fit :- Captain:- Lesley Gosden; the team made up of my husband, Colin Wynn, big sister (Lynn Clee– hence the team name), my nephew Tom and his fiancée Lucy.

 Lynn is the ideal big sister and my best friend.
 We have always been close and this was highlighted by her inviting me to share weekends with her when she was at University in Southampton.
 I not only gained an insight into the grown up world, nurtured a deep and trusting relationship with Lynn but also met my future husband.
 So win/win.